 McShane Development Company and MetLife Real Estate Investors announce an industrial development alliance that would acquire land, develop industrial properties and sell the value-added investments on a national basis.

 Jim McShane begins the new millennium by establishing a McShane southwestern regional office in Phoenix, Arizona.

 In partnership with two other investment entities, McShane Corporation wins the prestigious “Industrial Development of the Year” award from the NAIOP Chicago Chapter for Enterprise Point of Lake Bluff, a 256,000 square foot multi-tenant industrial speculative development.

 After a lengthy search process, Jim McShane acquires the assets of The Cadence Group, headquartered in Dallas with offices in Houston and Austin, thereby establishing Cadence McShane Construction Corporation.

 Determining that growth comes not only from market diversity, but from geographical expansion, Jim McShane embarks on a quest to purchase a construction company with headquarters in Texas, one of the nation’s anticipated growth areas for the future.

-Following a pivotal strategic planning session to develop the operational and growth plans for the firm, Jim McShane selects Texas as the ‘new frontier’ and begins acquiring failed properties in 1993 within the Austin, Texas, through the RTC.
+Following a pivotal strategic planning session to develop the operational and growth plans for the firm, Jim McShane selects Texas as the new frontier and begins acquiring failed properties in 1993 within the Austin, Texas, through the RTC.

 Jim McShane forms McShane Corporation, the firm’s real estate development company with an initial focus on industrial and office properties.

-Following a 15-year career of leading both design/build construction projects and managing the development operations in Milwaukee and Chicago for Rauenhorst (now Opus), Jim McShane establishes his initial company in July 1984, McShane Construction Corp., a design/build construction firm headquartered in suburban Chicago, Illinois.
+Following a 15-year career of leading both design/build construction projects and managing the development operations in Milwaukee and Chicago for Rauenhorst (now Opus), Jim McShane establishes his initial company in July 1984, McShane Construction Corporation, a design/build construction firm headquartered in suburban Chicago, Illinois.